 Upon receipt of a letter or other type of communication from a third party alleging trademark or copyright infringement on Client’s site, TicketNetwork shall do the following:

-1. A TicketNetwork Private Label Business Development Manager will forward said letter or communication to Client upon receipt by TicketNetwork.
+- A TicketNetwork Private Label program associate will forward the letter or communication to Client via email upon receipt by TicketNetwork.

 Should the infringing content not be removed within 72 hours of Client’s receipt of the forwarded third-party communication, Client may be subject to disciplinary action set forth in Section III.